Last Updated on May 14, 2021

 Leslie Rossi is a thirty-something Vancouverite with a love for cocktails, lipstick, dessert & that perfect pair of shoes.
-Leslie loves to work with brands and products for lifestyle, beauty, food, cocktails, home, travel and fashion.
+Leslie loves to work with brands and products for lifestyle, beauty, food, cocktails, home and garden, travel and fashion.
 Leslie established her blog, A Life Well Consumed, in 2014 and it is described as a place for the modern woman that offers lifestyle inspiration for those who want to take a chance, be it with style, cooking at home and seeking to travel more often.

 In 2014, you were working a job that offered no creativity or excitement.
 What were some of the initial steps you took to establish A Life Well Consumed?